 Hoover’s Produce, Port Trevorton PA

-Hoover’s Produce are Pennsylvania pumpkin professionals, and we are proud to have been a partner for over 25 years!
+We are proud to have been a partner with Hoover’s Produce for over 25 years!
 They have an array of pumpkins for carving and decoration that are perfect for this pumpkin season.

 Plainville Farm, Hadley MA